How to Handle Your Car’s Damage Claim in New Orleans, Without Hiring an Attorney (in 7 Easy Steps)

 Consulting a Car Accident Lawyer

-Finally, if you have any questions about your property damage or bodily injury case, call the Law Office of Keith L. Magness today at (504) 264-5587.
+Finally, if you have any questions about your property damage or bodily injury case, contact the Law Office of Keith L. Magness today at (504) 264-5587.
 We will be happy to help.
-We pride ourselves on helping auto accident victims receive and keep more of compensation they deserve.
+We pride ourselves on helping auto accident victims receive the full and fair compensation they are entitled to.
+And keep more of recovered compensation they deserve with our attorney fees that are 25% lower than most New Orleans personal injury attorneys.